nikos-pap/Lab1-Graphics/README.md

 	- Implement more renderers:
 		-- Modernize current render process.
 Utilize batch rendering techniques.
 Figure out how to store data in SSBOs.
 			--- There are 4 shape types.
 We can use 4 glDrawElementsInstanced calls.
 Use a different shader for the 2 first shapes, as one is semi-transparent and other is textured.
-				---- Store Shape References of each shape in its corresponding shape vector.
+				---- Store Shape References of each shape in its corresponding shape vector. \/
+				---- Code that uploads to SSBOs
 				---- Write the shader that uses SSBOs to store all the uniform buffer variables in VRAM and how to upload them efficiently.
-Use gl_InstanceID to differentiate between objects.
+Use gl_InstanceID to differentiate between objects. \/
 					----- Figure out VRAM constraints.
-Calculate max object count.
+Calculate max object count. \/ 200 Bytes per shape.
+400KB for 2000 shapes (more than the collision model can handle)
-					----- Try Backface culling for objects other than index 1 (large semi-transparent cube).
+				---- Try Backface culling for objects other than index 1 (large semi-transparent cube).
 		-- VulkanRenderer implements Renderer
 		-- DX12Renderer implements Renderer
 	- Modernize code